evanx/mpush-redis/README.md

 We will implement another microservice, namely `lpush,` for the case where input and output queues are on the same Redis instance.
 This implementation will use `multi.`

-#### Redex

-While this repo presents a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

 ### Multiple repos vs a unified toolkit

 It might make more sense to combine the various services e.g. `mpush` vs `lpush` et al, into a toolkit, i.e. in one repo.